 Grab your containers and give some away, this makes a huge batch!

 We are definitely going to include this crockpot candy recipe in our gifts this year.
 This recipe is a fabulous no-bake treat.
 It is easy to assemble and makes a big batch; which is perfect for gift giving.
 This recipe is versatile too!
 This candy is great for gift giving during the holiday season, but there is no reason you can’t make this candy all year long.
 It is easy, fun, and totally adaptable!
 I have yet to meet anyone who didn’t love these candies!

-What Do I Need To Make Crockpot Candy?
+What is Crockpot Candy?

 - White chocolate candy coating